segmentio/segment-docs/src/segment-app/iam/scim.md

 hidden: true
 ---

 The SCIM specification is designed to make managing user identities in cloud-based applications like Segment easier.
-SCIM allows your Identity Provider (IdP) to manage users and groups within Segment.
+SCIM allows your Identity Provider (IdP) to manage users and groups within your Segment workspace.

 SCIM is offered by most IdPs and compliments SAML.
-You can think of SAML as a way for users to authenticate and SCIM as a way to make sure they have the appropriate permissions within Segment.
+You can think of SAML as a way for your employees to authenticate and SCIM as a way to make sure they have the appropriate permissions.

 ## Requirements

 Before you start, remember that SSO is only available to Business Tier customers and that SSO connections can only be configured by a workspace owner.

-To use SCIM, you must first create an SSO connection.
+To setup SCIM, you must first create an SSO connection.
 Once you [create your SSO connection](https://segment.com/docs/segment-app/iam/sso/), log back into Segment using SSO.

 ## Configuration Instructions